 - The operational purpose for which the personal information was collected or processed, or

 - Another operational purpose that is compatible with the context in which the personal information was collected

 Using personal information for a business purpose must be "reasonably necessary and proportionate" for achieving an operational purpose of your business.

-The CCPA doesn't define "reasonably necessary and proportionate."
+The CCPA (CPRA) doesn't define "reasonably necessary and proportionate."
 So how will you know whether using a consumer's personal information is reasonably necessary and proportionate?

 The term "necessary and proportionate" is not common in US law.
-This term derives from the EU law that inspired the CCPA, the General Data Protection Regulation (GDPR).
+This term derives from the EU law that inspired the CCPA (CPRA), the General Data Protection Regulation (GDPR).
 It's hard to tell whether the California courts will interpret "necessity" and "proportionality" in the same way as the EU courts, but it's a good starting point.